-Neoconservatives are having a 24/7 shitfit over its anti-war, anti-corporate, anti-globalist message and Theoconservatives are wetting their pants over its Gaia theory-on-steroids theology.
-But Cameron is a master storyteller, meaning he knows how to manipulate human emotion, and that means weaving fantasies that are essentially untenable, but speak to human frustrations and wish-fulfillment.
+Neoconservatives are having a 24/7 shitfit over its anti-war, anti-corporate, anti-globalist message, but Cameron is a master storyteller, meaning he knows how to manipulate human emotion, and that means weaving fantasies that are essentially untenable, but speak to human frustrations and wish-fulfillment.

 The irony of it all is that Pandora is the most completely wired environment yet seen onscreen (outside of a Borg cube, that is).
 The Na'vi have a kind of built-in USB hub that allows them to interface with their world.
 It raised all sorts of interesting intelligent design/directed panspermia-gone-meta kind of questions for me, and reminded me of AAT themed Star Trek episodes like 'Justice' and 'The Apple' (note that the new Uhura motion-captured the Na'vi love interest).